The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

-Stellar winds increase CO core mass, as they become weaker with decreasing metallicity.
+Stellar winds are weaker at low metallicity thus this leads to increase of the CO core mass with decreasing metallicity.
 This general trend is mitigated by two other physical processes.
-Decreasing metallicity leads to formation of extended convective H-burning shells that tend to slow down the growth of the He core (and subsequently the CO core) mass.
-At high Z, massive stars lose most of their envelopes so there is no vertical structure available for extended convective H-burning shell.
-The H-burning shell is compact and moves outwards (once H is totally depleted) through the envelope adding mass to underlying He core.
-At low Z, massive stars not only retain their envelopes for longer but also they are more compact, and increased density helps forming extended convective zones.
-Within the extended convective shell, that reaches far above H-burning (that occurs only at the shell base) intensive mixing keeps bringing new fuel to H-burning zone (keeping it in the same position), and keeps re-distributing newly formed He across this large shell.
-This instead of adding He to the core, the newly formed He is redistributed through the material of extended convective shell.
-Another process that leads to CO core mass decrease with metallicity is connected to diffusion of elements due to action of meridional currents and turbulence.
-With decreasing metallicity stars are more compact, and vertical scale of diffusion decreases leading to less effective mixing (of fresh fuel into burning zones), and this in turn lowers the CO core mass.
+Decreasing metallicity leads to the formation of extended convective H-burning shells that tend to slow down the growth of the He core (and subsequently the CO core) mass.
+At high $Z$ massive stars lose most of their envelopes, so there is no vertical structure available for extended convective H-burning shell.
+The H-burning shell is compact and moves outwards (once H is totally depleted) through the envelope, adding mass to the underlying He core.
+At low $Z$, massive stars not only retain their envelopes longer, but they are also more compact, and increased density helps to form extended convective zones.
+Within the extended convective shell reaching far above H-burning (which occurs only at the shell base), intensive mixing keeps bringing new fuel to the H-burning zone (keeping it in the same position), and keeps redistributing newly formed He across this large shell.
+Instead of adding He to the core, the newly formed He is redistributed through the material of the extended convective shell.
+Another process that leads to CO core mass decrease with metallicity is connected to the diffusion of elements due to the action of meridional currents and turbulence.
+With decreasing metallicity stars are more compact and the vertical scale of diffusion decreases, leading to less effective mixing of fresh fuel into burning zones.
+This, in turn, lowers the CO core mass.

-For the particular set of assumptions used in {\tt Geneva} code the CO core mass non-monotonic behavior is the effect of the complex and metallicity-dependent interplay of strength of stellar winds, H-burning shell extent and element diffusion efficiency within meridional current model.
-This sets the non-monotonic metallicity dependent behavior of our BH natal spin model (see Fig.~\ref{fig.bhspin}).
+For the particular set of assumptions used in the {\tt Geneva} code, the non-monotonic behavior of the CO core mass is the effect of the complex and metallicity-dependent interplay of strength of stellar winds, the H-burning shell extent, and the model for the efficiency of element diffusion within the meridional current.
+This explains the non-monotonic metallicity dependence of our BH natal spin model (see Fig.~\ref{fig.bhspin1}).